Credit scores can have a big impact on the type of financing you receive when buying a home.

 Figure out what your areas for improvement are.
 What’s currently bringing your score down?
 Late payments?
 Lack of credit age?
 High credit usage?
 Identifying any problem areas on your report will help you avoid credit-harming habits.

 Always make your payments on time.
 It’s helpful to set reminders to pay your bills, especially for recurring payments.
 Additionally, you should pay off any outstanding late payments.
 Some companies will forgive a one-time late payment if you have a history of making payments on time.
 If you happen to miss a payment or two though, don’t worry too much because it won’t appear on your report unless you’re at least a month past the due date.

 4. Make sure your credit age is high enough

 Credit age is another factor that determines your score.
 The longer your credit history is, the more reliable you seem to potential lenders.
-It’s advisable to build a credit age of five years to positively impact your score.
+It’s advisable to build a credit age of at least five years to positively impact your score.

 5. Resolve any issues with collection agencies

 If you have any outstanding debts, collection agencies may contact you for repayment.
 Any account that’s sent to collections will appear on your credit report for multiple years and can hurt your score.
-Make sure that your debts are repaid and dispute any inaccurate marks on your report.
+Make sure that your debts are paid and dispute any inaccurate marks on your report.